DeadCat-Organization/.github/README.md

-# Deadcat
+## Hi, welcome to DeadCat!

-## This is the official github for deadcat
+# This is the official GitHub for DeadCat.